JVK2000/TSBK07-helicopter-simulator/lab3/README.md

 **How did you handle the camera matrix for the skybox?**

 I created a rotation matrix based on the camera angles I used when creating the camera matrix.
-In this way I *zero out the translation part*.
+In this way, I *zeroed out the translation part*.

 </br>

 **How did you represent the objects?
 Is this a good way to manage a scene, or would you do it differently for a "real" application?**

 I'am drawing each model directly to the world.
-For bigger projects you can use **Scene Graph** to organize models in an hierarchy.
+You can use **Scene Graph** to organize models in a hierarchy for bigger projects.

 See: https://learnopengl.com/Guest-Articles/2021/Scene/Scene-Graph